sadscv/JournalReading/articles/2022Summer/【D791】“Atlanta”_matches_method_with_message_to_sensational_effect.md

  >
 > **sinister** :邪恶的；险恶的；不祥的
  >
+> **FX** is an American pay television channel owned by FX Networks, LLC, a subsidiary of the Disney General Entertainment Content unit of The Walt Disney Company
+ >

 6 The content is as discomforting as the form.
 Mostly the **villains** are not **frothing bigot**s but **presumptuous** white liberals, like the **condescending** host of a **Juneteenth** party in season one.
 The **microaggressions** add up, though.
 Gatekeepers in “Atlanta” will admit its black characters only on **soul-crushing**, **pigeonholing** terms.
 Charm and talent are not enough, and nor, for Earn and Van, is love.
 Their mistakes count triple; small gains are liable to be snatched back.
 The humour is less laugh or cry than both at once.